Nexusoft/Mining-Pool/README.md

     "get_height_interval"       // time in seconds polling for current BLOCK height of NXS wallet.
     "session_expiry_time"       // time in seconds after which a miner session expires.
     "log_level"             // Optional, default=2 (info), sets the verbosity of log messages ranges from 0 (trace) - 5 (critical)
-    "update_block_hashes_interval"  // Optional, time in seconds when the found blocks should update their hashes in storage.
+    "update_block_hashes_interval"  // Optional, default=600, time in seconds when the found blocks should update their hashes in storage.
 Automatically happens during round end.
-    "get_hashrate_interval"         // Optional, time in seconds requesting the current hashrate from the connected miners "api"                // Option group regarding API for frontend of the POOL.
+    "get_hashrate_interval"         // Optional, default=300, time in seconds requesting the current hashrate from the connected miners
+    "api"                // Option group regarding API for frontend of the POOL.
 If not present then no API server will be started
         "listen_port" : 0   // port of the POOL for listening to incoming API calls (from the web frontend for example).
         "auth_user"         // Optional.
 If this config value is given then the API calls requires BasicAuth REST.
         "auth_pw"           // Optional.
 If the auth_user config option is given then this field is mandatory.
+        "reward_calc_update_interval"   // Optional, default=300, time in seconds updating the mining_info for the API

     "persistance"       // Option group regarding used storage for the POOL "type"          // which storage type the POOL uses.
 Currently only 'sqlite' is supported.